drothblatt/FinalProject2/README.md

     - Pacman’s mouth stays open when hits a wall.
     - Pacman now a circle at beginning as it should be.

-6/1:
+<b>6/1:</b>
-Pacman animation improved:
+  - Pacman animation improved:
-Pacman’s mouth stays open when hits a wall (for a short while we messed it up, but it’s good again now) Point system implemented.
+      - Pacman’s mouth stays open when hits a wall (for a short while we messed it up, but it’s good again now)
+      - Point system implemented.
-Lives/Scoring System now displayed.
+      - Lives/Scoring System now displayed.
-Dots now eaten by Pacman
+  - Dots now eaten by Pacman
-Altered dot placement on map so that it looks more like original.
+  - Altered dot placement on map so that it looks more like original.
-Played with sound (opening song, waka-waka).
+  - Played with sound (opening song, waka-waka).

-6/2:
+<b>6/2: </b>
-Overall formatting improvements.
+  - Overall formatting improvements.
-Decided to follow Pacman more closely and remove the extraneous dots in the center and pathway for teleportation.
+  - Decided to follow Pacman more closely and remove the extraneous dots in the center and pathway for teleportation.
-Attempted to fix error where, when Pacman teleports, it leaves behind a dot that must be eaten by going back (still working on it).
+  - Attempted to fix error where, when Pacman teleports, it leaves behind a dot that must be eaten by going back (still working   on it).

-6/3:
+<b>6/3: </b>
-Worked more on sound.
+  - Worked more on sound.
 Struggled.
-Started work on the ghosts
+  - Started work on the ghosts
-Basic skeletons of what we need were made today Blinky, Inky, Pinky, Clyde (why break the rhyme?) all extend Ghost class 6/4: discussion over what we should do for the ghost movement no one has a clear idea
+      - Basic skeletons of what we need were made today
+      - Blinky, Inky, Pinky, Clyde (why break the rhyme?) all extend Ghost class

-6/5:
+<b>6/4: </b>
+  - Discussed over what we should do for the ghost movement
+    - No clear, solid ideas presented

+<b>6/5: </b>
-Consulted Mr.K briefly in class to clarify a few things Ideas became clearer
+  - Consulted Mr.K briefly in class to clarify a few things
+    - Ideas became clearer
-Incl. plan for speeding up the game (removing grid lines, etc.)
+      - Incl. plan for speeding up the game (removing grid lines, etc.)
-Outlined next steps.
+  - Outlined next steps.

 6/6:
 Worked on ghost movement, each of us tried to implement our own ghetto algorithms for ghost movement.
 No success.
 Nothing worth committing.
 6/7: